 The CoE grew from advanced training courses in satellite meteorology and the Man- computer Interactive Data Access System (McIDAS) from the University of Wisconsin-Madison in the 1980’s, coordinated within the Australian Bureau of Meteorology Training Centre (BMTC).

 International involvement commenced with the first APSATS (Asia Pacific Satellite Applications Training Seminar) in 1996.
-The prime movers in these initiatives were Jeff Wilson and Ian Bell.

 Much of the preparatory work for the Virtual Laboratory was conducted in Melbourne in 1999 when BMTC hosted one of the Expert Teams on Satellite Systems and Utilisation.